Personal Growth: A Guide for Beginners

-Personal growth is the continuous effort to better yourself.
+Personal growth is the continuous effort to better yourself: mentally, emotionally, materially and spiritually.
 It is essential for becoming mature, fulfilled and successful.
 It is also called personal development or self improvement.
-You can improve yourself mentally, emotionally, physically and spiritually.

 People with a fixed mindset believe everyone is born with a fixed amount of smarts, talent or creativity.
 So whenever they try anything new, they always feel like their intrinsic worth is being judged.
 This means they hate failing, making mistakes or receiving negative feedback.
 They care more about proving how great they are than learning.